kwur/new-kwur-site/_posts/2010-10-07-album-review-bottoms-up-blues-gangs-handle-it.md

   </div>

   <p>
-    WC Handy may have written a song named the &#8220;St. Louis Blues&#8221;, but it&#8217;s not really about St. Louis, is it?
-It&#8217;s really about a bad woman from St. Louis.
-I&#8217;ve met a few bad STL women myself, but does the song really command it&#8217;s title?
+    WC Handy may have written a song named the “St. Louis Blues”, but it’s not really about St. Louis, is it?
+It’s really about a bad woman from St. Louis.
+I’ve met a few bad STL women myself, but does the song really command it’s title?
 On their newest album Handle It, the <a href="http://www.myspace.com/thebubg">Bottoms Up Blues Gang</a> have penned a song that would suit the name quite nicely.
-It&#8217;s called the &#8220;South Broadway Blues&#8221; and it kicks off the disc with a pitch perfect tune about hopping between blues venues on S. Broadway.
+It’s called the “South Broadway Blues” and it kicks off the disc with a pitch perfect tune about hopping between blues venues on S. Broadway.
   </p>

   <div style="height:1.4em;visibility:hidden;">